 The band made some atmosphere.

-Nice event, over all.
+Nice event, overall.

-Great space for exhibition (between 9-18, until the 16th of July, at Calea Victoriei 126, at the 3rd floor of the building with the entrance through the ACT Theatre).
+Great space for exhibition (between 9-18, until the 16th of July, at Calea Victoriei 126, on the 3rd floor of the building with the entrance through the ACT Theatre).
 I wait for the next one.